 What Would You Do?

-Once the scene has played out, host John Quinones steps in and talks to the people who surveyed the situation going down as well as those who intervened.
-Viewers at home watch as individuals discuss different reasons for avoidance or interference: some felt as if they had no other choice but to step in, while others (thanks to the bystander effect) explained they felt it wasn’t their place or duty to.
+Once the scene has played out, the show’s host, John Quinones, steps in and talks to the people who surveyed the situation going down as well as those who intervened.
+Viewers at home watch as individuals discuss different reasons for avoidance or interference: Some felt as if they had no other choice but to step in, while others (thanks to the bystander effect) explained they felt it wasn’t their place or duty to.